jgreensmith/ecommerce/README.md

-## Nextjs e-ccommerce website builder (storefronts)
+## Nextjs e-ccommerce website builder (Shop)

-This project uses nested dynamic routing to provide SSG storefronts for small buisness owners. you can view the project [here](https://ecommerce-eta-seven.vercel.app/)
+This project uses nested dynamic routing to provide SSG e-ccomerce websites for small buisness owners. you can view the project [here](https://ecommerce-eta-seven.vercel.app/)

 and then follow the link to the example merchant!

 the project IDs are stored in the Mongodb Database and used with `getStaticPaths` and `getStaticProps` to provide the data for each storefront.

+The shop has default site settings incase the user doesn't wish to build their own custom website

 ## Repositories that make up the website builder